DeedleFake/sirdsc/README.md

     <dd>If specified, treat any non-black pixels as having the maximum depth.</dd>

     <dt>-pat=&lt;string&gt; (Default: "")</dt>
     <dd>If not equal to "", use the file specified as the pattern instead of generating a random one.
-If this is used, the width of the file specified is used as the partsize, regardless of whether or not -partsize was specified.
+To have -partsize automatically detected based on the width of the specified file, use -partsize=0.</dd>
 </dl>

 The following options only apply if the destination file is a JPEG: